How to Qualify for HVAC Rebates in Ontario (2026 Guide)

 Step 1: Check Your Eligibility

 Review the requirements for each program above.
 Most Toronto and GTA homeowners qualify for at least one program.
-If you have an older home (pre-2000) and want a heat pump, you likely qualify for CGHI ($5,000), HER+ ($4,000), or both.
+If you have an older home (pre-2000) and want a heat pump, you may qualify for Ontario’s Home Renovation Savings Program.
+Confirm your eligibility details directly with the program.

-Step 2: Get a Professional Energy Audit (for CGHI)
+Step 2: Get a Professional Energy Audit (for the Home Renovation Savings Program)

 Step 3: Choose a Certified Contractor